 When to seek expert advice

-Saving for a rainy day is a good habit that can help you bounce back from unexpected expenses.
+Saving is a good habit that can help you bounce back from unexpected expenses.
 It’s also not necessary or ideal for everyone.
 If you’re faced with debts, it could be more beneficial for you to pay them off or reduce them before building your emergency fund.

 The information we’ve offered can help you get started with your own rainy day savings.
 But, if you think you can’t afford to save or have urgent expenses such as loans or credit repayments, you should seek regulated financial advice.